-At 2:49 PM, one year ago I today, this was the scene at the finish line of the Boston Marathon.
+At 2:49 p.m. one year ago today, this was the scene at the finish line of the Boston Marathon.

-GREENE: Two bombs exploded within seconds of each other, three spectators were killed, hundreds more injured.
+GREENE: Two bombs exploded within seconds of each other.
+Three spectators were killed, hundreds more injured.
 It was a scene of chaos and carnage.
-Massachusetts Governor Deval Patrick helped lead the response to the attack.
+Mass.
+Gov. Deval Patrick helped lead the response to the attack.
 A year later, we spoke to him about Boston's path to recovery.
 We began by asking when he first heard about the attack.

-GOVERNOR DEVAL PATRICK: I was driving to go home when our youngest daughter called from down in the Back Bay, not far from the finish, to say that there had been a loud bang, and everybody was running and did I know what was happening.
+GOV. DEVAL PATRICK: I was driving to go home when our youngest daughter called from down in the Back Bay, not far from the finish; to say that there had been a loud bang and everybody was running, and did I know what was happening.
 And I told her no, I didn't, but I'd find out.
 And a couple of minutes later, I got a call from the head of State Emergency Services, who was down in the medical tent right near the finish line when the first bomb went off.

 GREENE: I'm still struck by the fact that you got this news first from your own daughter.

-PATRICK: When the race first ended, people miles back didn't know, and there were folks who came out of their homes along the routes and took runners in and cooled them down and gave them drink, and ultimately help them find their family members who were miles back, waiting for them to finish.
-The other thing that sticks with me is I met people in the hospital, who it turns out I knew from other settings, including the Richard family, whose eight-year-old son Martin perished, and they reminded me that at two years old, they have a picture of Martin holding a campaign sign in my first campaign for governor.
+PATRICK: When the race first ended, people miles back didn't know.
+And there were folks who came out of their homes along the routes and took runners in and cooled them down and gave them drink and ultimately, helped them find their family members who were miles back, waiting for them to finish.
+The other thing that sticks with me is, I met people in the hospital who, it turns out, I knew from other settings including the Richard family, whose 8-year-old son, Martin, perished.
+And they reminded me that at 2 years old, they have a picture of Martin holding a campaign sign, in my first campaign for governor.
 And just there's so many ways in which it was exposed that we were much, much more intimately connected to each other than we may have appreciated.

-GREENE: I wanted to ask you to give us a sense of where some of these families are and the recovery.
+GREENE: I wanted to ask you to give us a sense of where some of these families are in the recovery.
 How is the Richard family doing now?

-PATRICK: Well, David, you know, it's interesting, I've heard this term, lockdown.
+PATRICK: Well, David, you know, it's interesting, I've heard this term lockdown.
 That's not exactly what happened.
 Nobody was ordered to stay inside.
 I asked people to stay inside.
 And it didn't start there, as you may know.
 Right after the shootout in Watertown, I asked the question, how much time had elapsed between when the suspect had escaped and the neighborhood had been cordoned off by the police.
 And I was told it was an hour, an hour and a half.
-And I said, listen, suppose he's outside that perimeter right now?
+And I said, well, listen, suppose he's outside that perimeter right now?
 How far could he get?
-And we made the decision then to ask people to stay in place, to shelter in place, so called, in those immediate neighboring communities.
+And we made the decision then to ask people to stay in place - to shelter in place, so called - in those immediate neighboring communities.

-And the reason for that was that we didn't know what condition the surviving brother was in and how much weaponry he had on him.
+And the reason for that was that we didn't know what condition the surviving brother was in, and how much weaponry he had on him.
 Between the time we made that decision and we were prepared to announce it, we learned about a lot of other breaking events.
-And there was so much happening, or that appeared to be happening, that we expanded the shelter-in-place request to all of Boston and really suspend our transit service.
+And there was so much happening - or that appeared to be happening, that we expanded the shelter-in-place request to all of Boston and really, suspended our transit service.

 PATRICK: I think your use of the term balance, David, is exactly what we're going for.
 This is a large, important, civic ritual, and it's going to be even bigger than in the past.
 And there will be a lot of law enforcement presence, but not so much as to feel like we have changed the character of the event.
 And that's a balance we're going for, and I'm pretty confident we're going to strike it.

-GREENE: Massachusetts Governor Deval Patrick.
+GREENE: Mass.
+Gov. Deval Patrick.
 Thanks very much for your time.
 I appreciate it.

 PATRICK: Thanks for having me, David.
 Transcript provided by NPR, Copyright NPR.